ADULT DAY CARE CENTER OF LAS VEGAS

 The Derfelt Senior Center, 3343 W. Washington Ave. in Lorenzi Park, is open 8 a.m.-4 p.m.
 Mondays through Fridays (229-6601).

-A park ambassadors meeting will be at 10 a.m.
+Park Ambassadors will meet at 10 a.m.
 Thursday.

 The Amputee Coalition of Nevada will meet at 1 p.m.
 Friday.